williamking1221/P2---Markov-Part-1/README.md

 ## Background

 Markov processes are widely used in Computer Science and in analyzing different forms of data.
 Part II of this assignment offers an occasionally amusing look at a *generative model* for creating realistic looking text in a data-driven way using a Markov Process.
-Part 1 (this project) begins building infrastructure for analyzing text in an object-oriented way by building out a `WordGram` class.
+Part 1 (this project) begins building infrastructure for analyzing text in an object-oriented way by building out a [`WordGram` class](#what-is-a-wordgram).
+We will use the `WordGram`s in this project to perform some analysis on the text of several plays by William Shakespeare in the [Benchmarking and Analysis](#benchmarking-and-analysis) section after you have finished coding.

-Generative models of the sort you will build are of great interest to researchers in artificial intelligence and machine learning generally, and especially those in the field of *natural language processing* (the use of algorithmic and statistical AI/ML techniques on human language).
+Generative models of the sort you will build in Markov Part 2, are of great interest to researchers in artificial intelligence and machine learning generally, and especially those in the field of *natural language processing* (the use of algorithmic and statistical AI/ML techniques on human language).
 The most recent and power such text-generation model via statistical machine learning program is the [OpenAI GPT-3](https://www.theverge.com/2020/6/11/21287966/openai-commercial-product-text-generation-gpt-3-api-customers).

 <details>
 <summary>Historical details of this assignment (optional)</summary>